WERZworld/TechnicalTestTasks/WERZ/README.md

 ## Brief explanation

 We want to implement a very simplified version of WERZ app to evaluate basic skills and ability to work with graphQL API.
 Designs can be found [here](https://www.figma.com/file/gnXvPeCsz5wZhrUCEKWomG/WERZ-Test-Task?node-id=1%3A674).
-Note that you can run a prototype in [this page](https://www.figma.com/file/gnXvPeCsz5wZhrUCEKWomG/WERZ-Test-Task?node-id=0%3A1).
-Note that we are only asking for mobile version
+Note that you can run a prototype in [this page](https://www.figma.com/file/gnXvPeCsz5wZhrUCEKWomG/WERZ-Test-Task?node-id=0%3A1)

 ## User stories